CS340-21/oss/kvyas1.md

 Despite having a potential vulnerability, no patch was created because the issue still open (created on January 2016) required various files, which I do not have access to.

+# Sprint 5

+For the fifth Sprint, we were required to create pull requests for the patches in Sprint 4.

+### Project 712:

+No pull request created as the project had no patches.

+### Project 1442:

+No pull request created as the project had no patches.